 Of course part and parcel of bush life is breakdowns and repairing them!
 Out old Mitsubishi Canter is getting a bit tired, but it struggled vainly on moving thousands of bundles of grass, dozens of poles and all the rest…

 Nkutas are found in all the village homes.
-They are areas where people can cook, sit around the fire and shelter from the rains and the sun.
+They are areas where people can cook, sit around the fire and shelter from the rains.
 We have small ones and a massive communal one where all staff not on duty gather to eat and chat (and yes, sometimes party!).
 This small one below is for JohnD and Jenny:

 The large one for the staff is matched by another one behind the kitchen.
 Eating and sitting area for the guides who cannot bear to be away from the wifi signal!